arangodb/docs/3.10/indexing-which-index.md

   The operations in a persistent index have logarithmic complexity.

-  Persistent indexes allow storing additional attributes in the index that can be used to cover more queries (`storedValues` index attribute).
+  Persistent indexes allow you to store additional attributes in the index that can be used to cover more queries (`storedValues` index option).
-  These additional attributes cannot be used for lookups/filtering or sorting, but they can be used for projections.
-The additional attributes in `storedValues` are also not checked for uniqueness in unique indexes.
+  These additional attributes can be used for projections but not for lookups/filtering or sorting.

+  You can optionally let persistent indexes cache equality lookups (`==`) to speed up index lookups for queries that cover all index attributes (`cacheEnabled` index option).

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.